 Cost

-Prices range as low as $300 for some low end desktop direct thermal printers.
+Prices range as low as $500 for some low-end desktop direct thermal printers.
 Printhead replacement for these may run $150.
-Decent industrial printers are priced in the $1500 range.
+Decent industrial printers are priced in the $2000 range.

-When we consider the other label printer options such as laser, ink-jet, and impact, they are not able to match those benefits listed above.
-For example, laser based roll printers are priced in the $10,000 and $20,000 price range, and they can’t print on polypro films due to the heat from the fusers.
+When we consider the other label printer options such as laser, inkjet, and impact, they are not able to match those benefits listed above.
+For example, laser-based roll printers are priced in the $10,000 and $20,000 price range, and until their recent revision to LED technology, weren't able to print on polypropylene films due to the heat from the fusers.
+Laser technology incurs fusers, printheads, drums, and toner.
 Standard laser printers are inexpensive, but as a rule, sheet fed printers do not have label dispensing and application options; peeling by hand requires a lot of labor.
-The roll ink-jet printers are priced from $1,500 to the $9,500 range.
+The roll ink-jet printers are priced from $1,500 to the $15,000 range.

 Media Options and Cost

 The thermal papers and media are still the most cost effective, even when transfer ribbons are included.
 The thermal transfer printers can run papers, films, and foils when paired with the proper transfer ribbon; no laser or ink jet pre-treatment primer is necessary.
 Thermal transfer imprinted with resin ribbons is extremely durable.
-These printer models accept roll form or fanfolded stacks of label media.
+These printer models accept roll form or fan folded stacks of label media.
 Also important here is the fact that a variety of different adhesives, particularly aggressive ones, can be run through a thermal printer.
+Most importantly the exact label cost can be determined with thermal printing, whereas the laser and inkjet cost per label are best guess, ballpark estimates.

-Ink-jet and laser media typically needs to be top-coated with a chemical to be more receptive for the ink/toner, and printing bar codes with ink jet uses a ton of ink—the ultra-high resolution often is not necessary for industrial labels.
-Yes, laser and ink-jet offer ultra-high resolution printing.
+Ink-jet and laser media typically need to be top-coated with a chemical to be more receptive for the ink/toner, and printing bar codes with ink jet uses a ton of ink—the ultra-high resolution often is not necessary for industrial labels.
+Yes, laser and inkjet offer ultra-high-resolution printing.
 But again, for most label print jobs, this is unnecessary.
 Laser and ink jet also utilize round dots, which is not the best for bar code readers.

 Speed

-Ink-jet is now as fast as thermal printing, but both laser and ink-jet require a much longer throughput time—the time required to queue up and print the first label.
-Impact printing is still the slowest, but for some applications it is the only choice
+Ink-jet is now almost as fast as thermal printing, but both laser and inkjet require a much longer throughput time—the time required to queue up and print the first label.
+Impact printing is still the slowest, but for some applications it is the only choice.

 Durability

-Of course when we start to discuss color label printing, this starts to get into a different realm.
+Of course, when we start to discuss high resolution color label printing, this starts to get into a different realm.
 Even so, with thermal printing, labels can be pre-printed with color then imprinted with the variable information later.
-But for most high volume label jobs, printed in-house, the low cost, fast, old fashioned thermal printers are still the way to go.
+With the commercial digital presses and quick turnaround times, the pre-printed options have become more viable.
+Clearly, for most high-volume label jobs, printed in-house, the low cost, fast, old fashioned thermal printers are still the way to go.

-Contact RighterTrack today for help in buying the right printer model for your business.
+Contact RighterTrack today for help in selecting the right label printer model for your business.

 Published: